 School Improvement is at the Heart of What We Do

-Getting to know our schools involves a thorough data analysis, looking at all documentation including RAISE online and Ofsted reports and undertaking an in-school audit of provision.
+Getting to know our schools involves a thorough data analysis, looking at all documentation including DfE data and Ofsted reports, as well as undertaking an in-school audit of provision.

 Our academies will have access to shared services provided by the Trust.
 Where academies are not already “good” or “outstanding” Swale Academies Trust will facilitate a high quality, bespoke package of support.